djradon/public-notes/prdct.kestra.md

 - Write your business logic in any language.
 Kestra supports Java-based plugins as well as scripts written in Python, R, Julia, Ruby, Shell, Powershell and Node.js.
 - Flow execution based on event triggers including file detection, message queues, completion of certain flows, or results of a SQL query or API call.

+### Runners

+- JDBC Runner: Ideal for environments preferring traditional databases, this runner supports H2, PostgreSQL, and MySQL for both queueing and repository functions.
+- Kafka Runner: For more demanding scalability requirements, this runner employs Kafka for queue and Elasticsearch for repositary, available exclusively in the enterprise edition.

 ### Plugins